Ptuttle91/Save-The-Watermelon/docs/pseudocode.md

   ELSE:
     print("Guessed Letters: " + join_sorted_by_comma(state.guessed))

   letter = _prompt_guess()

+  IF already_guessed(state, letter):
+    print("' {letter} ' has already been guessed!
+Please try another") CONTINUE

+  before = state.slices
+  apply_guess(state, letter)
+  after = state.slices

   # This will be the input feedback for a correct/incorrect guess
+  IF after == before AND letter IN state.answer:
+    print(f"Well done! '{letter}' brings us one step closer!")
+  ELIF after < before:
+    print(f"Oh no! '{letter}' isn't in the word, they're getting closer to the watermelon!")

   # This will be the print series for a win state
+  IF is_win(state):
+    print("Congratulations!")
+    print("You are a hero to watermelons everywhere!") print(f"The Secret Word was: {state.answer}")
+    print("Will you keep fighting?")

   # This will be the print series for a lose state
+  IF is_lose(state):
+    print("Oh No!")
+    print("The Watermelon has been SLICED!")
+    print("The secret word was revealed in it's dying breath: {state.answer}!") print("No use in crying over spilled juice, will you keep fighting?"

 # This will print a Fun introduction to the game